-This brings us to our next topic, edge software development.
-Edge-side software in connected gas turbines has shifted the business model from selling the turbine itself to the energy it provides (often referred to as servitization – see Professor Andy Neely 2).
+It brings us to our next topic, edge software development.
+Edge-side software in connected gas turbines has shifted the business model from selling the turbine to the energy it provides (often referred to as servitization – see Professor Andy Neely 2).

 Work includes requirements engineering (with tagging of the Functional Safety ASIL level), design, coding (according to MISRA C/C++ ruleset), module, integration testing, and validation testing, in line with AUTOSAR 3. x / 4.x and SPICE norms.

-ECU development is also influenced by electrification and autonomous driving trends.
-Ness has witnessed this first-hand with an innovative Austrian partner for the development, integration, and testing of ECUs for the powertrain of electric vehicles.
+Electrification and autonomous driving trends influence ECU development.
+Ness has witnessed this first-hand with an innovative Austrian partner for developing, integrating, and testing ECUs for the powertrain of electric vehicles.

-Our partnership with a radiology imaging company led to the design and implementation of an end-to-end imaging data processing pipeline, including a data forge, a feature store and catalogue, a flexible data science sandbox, and finally, a systematic model-serving approach.
+Our partnership with a radiology imaging company led to the design and implementation of an end-to-end imaging data processing pipeline, including a data forge, a feature store and catalog, a flexible data science sandbox, and finally, a systematic model-serving approach.

 In the case of more advanced engineering applications involving structural computations, Ness leverages a distributed computing cluster to perform a solution search of systems of differential equations with parameters obtained through finite element analysis.